-Potential razorback sucker habitat between Davis Dam and Needles, CA was electrofished during the period 9 January to 7 March 2012 to assess the proportion of razorback sucker occupying the area where PIT scanning was to take place.
-These electrofishing efforts targeted native fish, and were located in areas where no non-native species were previously netted.
-Night electrofishing events occurred under supervision of the project Contracting Officers Representative (COR) with up to four netters present.
-All suckers captured (flannelmouth sucker [Catostomus latipinnis] and razorback sucker) were enumerated, measured for total length (TL, mm) and weight (W, grams [g]), sexed, assessed for sexual ripeness, scanned for a wire tag, scanned for a 125 or 134 kilohertz (kHz) PIT tag, and tagged with a 134 kHz PIT tag if either a wire tag or no tag was detected.
-A right pectoral fin clip was taken from all razorback sucker, placed in 1 milliliter (mL) of 95% ethanol in a snap-cap tube, and sent to the Conservation Genetics Laboratory at Arizona State University (ASU) for analysis.
+Potential razorback sucker habitat between Davis Dam and Needles, California, was electrofished during the period January 9 to March 7, 2012, to assess the proportion of razorback sucker occupying the area where PIT scanning was to take place.
+These electrofishing efforts targeted native fish and were located in areas where no non-native species were previously netted.
+Night electrofishing events occurred under the supervision of the project Contracting Officers Representative (COR) with up to four netters present.
+All suckers captured (flannelmouth sucker [Catostomus latipinnis] and razorback sucker) were enumerated, measured for total length (TL) (mm) and weight (grams [g]), sexed, assessed for sexual ripeness, scanned for a wire tag, scanned for a 125- or 134-kilohertz (kHz) PIT tag, and tagged with a 134-kHz PIT tag if either a wire tag or no tag was detected.
+A right pectoral fin clip was taken from all razorback sucker, placed in 1 milliliter of 95% ethanol in a snap-cap tube, and sent to the Conservation Genetics Laboratory at Arizona State University for analysis.
 All fish were returned to the water close to their point of capture.
-Data were entered into the comprehensive lower Colorado River Native Fish Work Group (NFWG) PIT tag and stocking database maintained by Marsh & Associates (M&A) in behalf of all partners engaged in conservation activities for big-river fishes in the lower Colorado River.
+Data were entered into the comprehensive lower Colorado River Native Fish Work Group (NFWG) PIT tag and stocking database maintained by Marsh & Associates, LLC (M&A)

+on behalf of all partners engaged in conservation activities for big river fishes in the lower Colorado River.
 These razorback sucker capture data were used for population estimation.

-Remote PIT scanning
+Remote PIT Scanning

-Remote PIT scanning units were deployed from 9 January to 5 April 2012 between Davis Dam and Needles, CA. Two models of PIT scanners were utilized: one large, shore-based unit and seven completely submersible units.
-The shore-based unit was comprised of a 1.9 x 0.8 meter (m) polyvinyl chloride (PVC) antenna frame with a built-in scanner connected by 27.4 m of cable to a shore-based, waterproof box housing a "black box" logger and 21 ampere (amp)-hour battery.
+Remote PIT scanning units were deployed from January 9 to April 5, 2012, between Davis Dam and Needles, California.
+Two models of PIT scanners were utilized: one large, shore-based unit and seven completely submersible units.
+The shore-based unit was comprised of a 1.9 x 0.8 meter (m) polyvinyl chloride (PVC) antenna frame with a built-in scanner connected by 27.4 m of cable to a shore-based, waterproof box housing a "black box" logger and 21 ampere (amp)hour battery.
 The battery was capable of continuously powering the scanner for up to 68 hours, and this unit was deployed the first afternoon we arrived to the field site and retrieved the last morning of sampling before departing the field site.
-Submersible units consisted of a 0.8 x 0.8 m PVC antenna frame with a scanner and "mini logger" contained in PVC/acrylonitrile butadiene styrene (ABS) piping, and a 9 amp-hour battery held in a water tight OtterBox® with a 24 hour powering capacity.
-The battery box was secured in one half of a dual-sided sand bag holder used to keep the unit in place under water.
-These antennas were retrieved approximately every 24 hours and downloaded on site; the battery was replaced before redeployment.
-Five to seven of these units were employed throughout the scanning season; each unit was assigned and labeled with a four character alpha-numeric code (unit ID, e.g., RT03) for individual identification.
+Submersible units consisted of a 0.8 x 0.8 m PVC antenna frame with a scanner and "mini logger" contained in PVC/acrylonitrile butadiene styrene (ABS) piping and a 9 amp-hour battery held in a water tight OtterBox® with a 24-hour powering capacity.
+The battery box was secured in one-half of a dual-sided sandbag holder used to keep the unit in place under water.
+These antennas were retrieved approximately every 24 hours and downloaded onsite; the battery was replaced before redeployment.
+Five to seven of these units were employed throughout the scanning season; each unit was assigned and labeled with a fourcharacter alpha-numeric code (unit ID, e.g., RT03) for individual identification.
 This allowed data downloads to be matched with deployment locations.

-The shore-based unit was deployed at a single location, Razorback Island, all season (Figure 2).
+The shore-based unit was deployed at a single location, Razorback Island, all season (figure 2).
 At this location, the waterproof box was easily hidden and was accessible only by boat.
-Submersible units were deployed at ten different general areas (moving downstream): Laughlin Bridge, Laughlin Lagoon, Razorback Island, and Razorback Riffle near Laughlin, NV, and Palms, Cliffs, Cabana, Tower, White Wall, and Power Lines near Needles, CA (Figure 2).
+Submersible units were deployed at 10 different general areas (moving downstream): Laughlin Bridge, Laughlin Lagoon, Razorback Island, and Razorback Riffle near Laughlin, Nevada, and Palms, Cliffs, Cabana, Tower, White Wall, and Power Lines near Needles, California (figure 2).
 The locations that were monitored varied from trip to trip based on fish concentrations, but each trip consisted of 3 nights and 2 days of continuous scanning.